diffblue/gitlab/doc/user/admin_area/moderate_users.md

 Administrators can enable automatic deactivation of users who either:

-- Were created a week ago and have not signed in.
+- Were created more than a week ago and have not signed in.
 - Have no activity in the last 90 days.

 To do this: